 The final strategic analysis report summarizes current information on APM, including known and possible environmental impacts, applicable regulations, economic considerations, and potential management alternatives for the future.

 Feedback and public review of the strategic analysis

-The DNR invited the public to review and comment on the draft strategic analysis between December 11, 2018 and January 2/topic/EIA/5, 2019.
-We received more than 40 public comments (contact information has been redacted).
+The DNR invited the public to review and comment on the draft strategic analysis report between December 11, 2018 and January 25, 2019.
+We received public comments from 45 individuals and organizations, as well as the Great Lakes Indian Fish & Wildlife Commission.
+A summary of the comments received, along with the department’s responses, can be found in the response to public comments document.

-Thanks to everyone who reviewed and commented on the analysis!
+Thanks to everyone who reviewed and commented on the strategic analysis.

 Strategic analysis process

 A strategic analysis evaluates factual information to inform policies and approaches for contentious resource issues.
 This process is outlined in Chapter NR 150, Wis.
 Adm.
 Code.

 The purpose of the analysis is to inform future discussions and decisions.

 - Public announcement and scoping - defining the topics and information sources to be considered and the analytical methods to be employed.
 This step includes public input and consultation with other agencies and Tribal authorities.

 - Document preparation.